apitoolkit/apitoolkit-landing/features/api-logs-and-metrics/index.md

 {class="space-y-3 col-span-2"}
 ::::
 {.leading-tight}
-### Trace Every Request with Outgoing Request Monitoring
+### Trace Every Request with Outgoing Requests Monitoring

 {.text-lg}
 Effortlessly capture the entire request-response chain, allowing you to reproduce complex issues with ease and get to the bottom of them fast.